-If you’re looking for a holiday or party game for people of all ages, you’ll definitely want to add this to your list of party games or fun Christmas unwrapping games!
+This is one of our favorite Christmas family games that we play every year as a group!
+If you’re looking for fun Christmas games ideas or a holiday or party game for people of all ages (even a kid Christmas party game or any holiday season), you’ll definitely want to add this to your list of party games or fun Christmas wrapping games!

-So, what is the Saran Wrap Christmas game (or party game), what are fun Saran Wrap ball ideas for prizes, and what are the game rules?
+If you’ve never heard of it, you may be wondering what is the Saran Wrap Christmas game (or party game), what are fun Saran Wrap ball ideas for prizes, what are the game rules, and what is the secret tip to wrapping a ball?

 What is a Saran Wrap Ball?

-The Saran Wrap Ball is a Christmas party game (or a game for any holiday or event) where you place prizes, trinkets, or other gift ideas inside of layers of plastic wrap as you roll it into a ball.
-Then, it is used to play a game with dice.
-As one person unwraps each layer of plastic wrap, another person rolls the dice.
-Each prize or gift that falls out of the ball as it is being unwrapped is kept by the person unwrapping the ball during his/her turn.
+The Saran ball game (cellophane ball game or plastic ball game) is a Christmas party game (or a super fun game for any holiday, event, or birthday parties) where you place prizes, trinkets, or other gift ideas inside of layers of plastic wrap as you roll it into a ball.
+Then, it is used to play a game with a pair of dice.
+As one person unwraps layers of saran wrap, the next person rolls the dice.
+Each prize or gift that falls out of the ball as it is being unwrapped is kept by the person unwrapping the ball during their turn until the next player gets to the grand prize in the center.

 What is the Saran Wrap game called?